mstksg/inCode/copy/entries/io-monad-harmful.md

 understanding IO, or at the very least that IO in haskell is inherently tied to monads.  **Both are untrue**.

+Another commonly mis-answered question is, "How does Haskell, a pure language, handle impure side-effects?"

+Again, the answer is **anything except "the IO Monad"**.
+If I were to make a list of the most misleading, incorrect, dangerous, and disgusting possible answers, this would be on the top spot.

+Haskell doesn't handle impure side-effects and IO actions by usage of Monad or anything of the sort.
+Haskell handles side-effects and IO actions by simply storing IO actions as a data type, instead of something to be executed as soon as they are encountered.
+Just like storing the string "print this", or something.
+The run-time system is what takes the IO action and executes it;
+Haskell itself only works with assembling the actions purely.

+Nothing here has anything to do with monads or anything monadic.
+Bringing in the idea of "monads" into the idea really only leads to confusion, because they literally contribute *nothing* to the subject.
+And yet, why do I see people answering, "Haskell handles IO and impurity with monads!"

+**Monads actually have nothing to do with it**, and I'm not even exaggerating here.

 Furthermore, imagine someone new to Haskell asked you, "Can I store a sequence of numbers?"